rinilali/SalaryPredictionPortfolio/README.md

    ![image](https://user-images.githubusercontent.com/69466709/109589126-e0065200-7ad7-11eb-9645-dd0952645489.png)

-   The average salary by is lowest for the jobType "Janitor" and highest for "CEO".
+   The average salary is lowest for the jobType "Janitor" and highest for "CEO".
-   Job Designation "CEO", "CFO" and "CTO" have high salaries as compared to "Janitor".
+   Job Designation "CEO", "CFO" and "CTO" are better paid as compared to "Janitor".

    **Average Salary By Industry**